You love numbers. The opposite of black, for you, is red. You refer to your child as Deduction 214.

 Now we get to some fancy arithmetic - you’ve got to show them how you plus them equals one kick-ass working arrangement.

-It’s time to sell them on why you’re the perfect candidate out of that stack of 250 others.
+It’s time to sell them on why you’re the perfect candidate.
+As our

 The odds don’t seem to be in your favor, no matter how you crunch the numbers.

 But don’t worry.